FAQs: FOODWASTE PROJECT:

 We are a large family producing more than 20 litres of foodwaste per week

-• You can request a second bin from Xtreme Zero Waste if you find you are filling it up before the week is out.
+• You can purchase a second bin from Xtreme Zero Waste if you find you are filling it up before the week is out.

 I only stay in Raglan on the weekend so am not around for the collection service.